Cary High School: Mascot

 Cary High School's mascot is the Imp.
 Albert H. Werner, football and baseball coach starting in 1935, was an influence in selecting the team mascot.
 Werner had played football at Duke University where the junior varsity teams were called the Blue Imps rather than the Blue Devils.
 Probably to balance college favorites, Cary's mascot was called the White Imp, incorporating the White Phantoms which were the mascot of the University of North Carolina at Chapel Hill at that time.

 At first, just the football team was referred to as the White Imps, but the name eventually was used for all sports teams.
 After the 1971-72 school year, "white" was dropped to avoid racial connotations when the school was desegregated.
+The Imp is now green.

 The current illustration of the Imp was designed by student Lee Mauney in the 1960s.
 Mauney later was the school's art teacher and athletic director.

-ESPN selected the Cary Imp as one of the best nicknames for a football team in the country in 2009.
-The Imp was also recognized as the fourth most unique high school nickname in the country by Sports Illustrated in 2010.

 In January 2010, Cary premiered a costumed Imp mascot at the Cary vs. Apex High School basketball game.
 The mascot costume was purchased with donations and funds raised by student members of the Ambassador Club.
 The costume was produced by Stagecraft in Cincinnati, Ohio.

+ESPN selected the Cary Imp as one of the best nicknames for a football team in the country in 2009.
+The Imp was also recognized as the fourth most unique high school nickname in the country by Sports Illustrated in 2010.
+In 2023, the Cary Imp was voted as the best high school mascot in the country in the Sports Illustrated High School Fan National annual competition.